MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/lt2p-ipsec-ras-vpn-connections-fail.md

 ## Cause

-This can occur when the [LmCompatibilityLevel](/previous-versions/windows/it-pro/windows-2000-server/cc960646(v=technet.10)) settings on the authenticating DC have been modified from the defaults.
+This issue can occur when the [LmCompatibilityLevel](/previous-versions/windows/it-pro/windows-2000-server/cc960646(v=technet.10)) settings on the authenticating DC have been modified from the defaults.

 `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\LmCompatibilityLevel`

 For example, if you set this value to **5** (Send NTLMv2 response only.
-Refuse LM & NTLM), then the DC will not accept any requests that use NTLM authentication.
-RAS in Windows Server 2008 R2 default to NTLM to hash the password when MS-CHAP or MS-CHAPv2 are configured.
+Refuse LM & NTLM), then the DC won't accept any requests that use NTLM authentication.
+When MS-CHAP or MS-CHAPv2 are configured, RAS in Windows Server 2008 R2 uses NTLM to hash the password by default.
 Because the DC will only accept NTLMv2, the request will be denied.

 > [!NOTE]
 > Additional tests you can perform to confirm this is the issue include: